martinlundin/brewy-firebase/README.md

 | :x:       | Make brew catagory as a collection and add more information about the type, like description, images and such.
 For now it is just a string.

 If you have any issues or improvments, please open one in this github repository.

+---

+## Development
+You are very welcome to add contribute to the project.
+Follow these steps.
+#### Installation
+- Clone this project from git, in terminal run `git clone https://github.com/martinlundin/brewy-firebase.git`
+- Go to `https://console.firebase.google.com` and create your own Firebase project.
+- In the Firebase project under Authentication, create app.
+- Install firebase-tools globally, in terminal run `npm install -g firebase-tools`
+- Login to firebase in terminal run `firebase login`
+- Now in this project, in `.firebaserc` file, change `default: [YOUR-PROJECT-ID]`
+- From Firebase go to Project settings > Your apps > Config.
+Copy the firebaseConfig.
+- In `/functions/` create `config.js`.
+Paste your firebaseConfig.
+Also, to the bottom of the file add `module.exports = { firebaseConfig }`

+TODO this should work but test so it actually does